brotatotes/bht-automation/bht gen 3/Acts/Chapter 10/Acts 10 27 bht.md

 # Acts 10:27 Commentary Help Text

 ## BHT:
-Entering the chamber, Peter engages in a conversation with Cornelius, surrounded by an expectant group of Gentiles eager for Peter's interpretation of the vision.
-This encounter signifies a significant step for Peter, as he becomes more comfortable with interacting with Gentiles, overcoming his previous apprehensions.
-The initial conversation likely revolved around casual matters, but Peter is deeply moved by what he witnesses upon entering.
-He expresses his excessive respect for Cornelius, recognizing his own weaknesses and unworthiness.
-The gathering includes not only Cornelius's family but also his friends and relatives, all present to receive blessings.
+Peter's second going in signifies the completion of his entrance into the chamber, where he engages in a conversation with Cornelius.
+This encounter reveals Peter's growth in accepting Gentiles, while the expectant group eagerly awaits his interpretation of the vision.
+As they talk, Peter is surprised and impressed, recognizing his own frailty and unworthiness in the presence of Cornelius and those gathered.

 ## Choicest Commentary Quotes:
 ### Henry Alford: